-The whole tea leaf is ingested, providing amazing levels of the antioxidant EGCG (137 X that of regular green tea!)
+The whole tea leaf is ingested, providing amazing levels of the antioxidant EGCG (many times that of regular green tea!)

 Some people drink matcha for the taste, while many more Aussie's are turning to matcha for the incredible health benefits.
 Kenko Matcha Tea contains 100% pure stone ground tea leaves.
 Nothing else, zero additives, just natural, healthy, shade grown tea leaves.
 Grown in Japan, then shipped by air to Australia

 ✓raw,✓vegan,✓100% natural,✓gluten free and ✓packed with antioxidants.